The Central Vac

 vacuum

-I do not have either one, but I do have a Vacu Maid system, which I installed myself.
-It was challenging since I did this as a retrofit to my home.
-I installed two outlets per floor (3 floors), and was able to (fortunately) hide the entire installation in closets and existing chases in my home.
-The installation was a good experience since it allowed me to prepare for the day that I would be wiring Cat 5 and RG-6U to every corner of the house when a successor to X-10 is crowned.
+I installed this Vacu Maid system in 1996, and it was challenging since this was a retrofit to my home.
+I installed two outlets per floor (3 floors), and was able to hide the entire installation in closets and existing chases in my home.
+The installation was a good experience since it allowed me to prepare for the later work where I would be wiring Cat 5 and RG-6U to every corner of the house.

 Some pointers for installation: